NIR-Prompt: A Multi-task Generalized Neural Information Retrieval Training Framework: Experiments

-In the experiment, we want to show that the neural information retrieval model trained with NIR-Prompt (based on the idea of decoupling the process of signal capturing and signal combination) can get better multi-task generalization ability than the traditional fine-tuning paradigm.
-Some methods~\cite{monobert,plminir,qa_bert_sota,pi-bert,match-ignition,cedr,ance,condenser} are not given special consideration because they are just variants based on this fine-tuning paradigm for different matching tasks, which are inconsistent with our motivation and can also be incorporated into our method.
+In this paper, we want to show that the NIR model trained with NIR-Prompt (based on the idea of decoupling the process of signal capturing and signal combination) can get better multi-task generalization ability than the traditional fine-tuning paradigm.
+Some methods~\cite{monobert,plminir,qa_bert_sota,pi-bert,match-ignition,cedr,ance,condenser} are not given special consideration because they are just variants based on this fine-tuning paradigm, which are inconsistent with our motivation and can also be incorporated into our method. {We train \textbf{RetroMAE}~\cite{retromae} (a state-of-the-art IR model on both in-domain and out-of-domain generalization) by our method and the traditional fine-tuning paradigm respectively on the mixed datasets to show the compatibility of our method to SOTA IR Models.}

 For our method, \textbf{Retriever-Prompt$_{mp}$}, \textbf{Retrieve-Prompt$_{cp}$} correspond to manual and continuous prompt for dense retrieval. \textbf{Reranker-Prompt$_{mp}$}, \textbf{Reranker-Prompt$_{cp}$} and \textbf{Reranker-Prompt$_{hp}$} correspond to manual, continuous and hybrid prompt for reranking.